Motocross of Nations

 The scoring for the event works on the position system, i.e. first place is awarded one point, second place two, etc. Each class (currently MXGP, MX2 and Open) races twice, each time against one of other two classes, for a total of three races.
 The worst score of three races is dropped, and the lowest combined score wins.

-The event's name has been officially anglicised (as Motocross of Nations "MXON") since 2004, when Youthstream was awarded promotional rights for the World Motocross Grand Prix, although the general moniker Des Nations or MXDN is still very much in use.
+The event's name has been officially anglicised since 2004, when Youthstream was awarded promotional rights for the World Motocross Grand Prix, although the general moniker Des Nations or MXDN is still very much in use.
 Races are streamed live on the MXGP website.

-Historically Great Britain dominated the early years, before the competition became more fierce.
-With the rise of motocross in North America from the 1970s, the USA embarked on a famous winning streak, lasting 13 years from 1981 to 1993.
+Historically, the United Kingdom dominated the early years.
+With the rise of motocross in North America from the 1970s, the United States embarked on a famous winning streak of 13 years from 1981 to 1993.